Graphic Design 1

 PROCEDURE:

-Search the internet to find examples of how graphic designers have incorporated color and texture into CD design.
-Find at least one example of each of the bulleted items listed below and assemble your images into a Keynote presentation.
-Be sure to label your images with the subcategory of color and texture that you found, as well as cite the url where your images are originally from.
+Search the internet to find examples of how graphic designers have incorporated color into CD design.
+Find at least one example of each of the bulleted items listed below.
+Print out your copies and glue them into your sketchbook.
+Be sure to label your images with the subcategory of color, as well as cite the url where your images are originally from.

 Here are the art elements that you should find examples of: